drmbt/DRMBT-TD_shared/Browser/README.md

 can be called to pop up a floating file explorer for navigating, managing, importing and accessing assets and tox files external to TouchDesigner

 # Quickstart
 Drop BROWSER.tox into a TouchDesigner session.
-A local cache directory is made on create, so if you just open the tox by itself, you'll get a harmless error that can be ignored with a quick bypass.
+Local cache and pip dependancy folders are created in the project folder location.

 If Initfoldersoncreate is True, folder definitions will be updated when the tox is created to the current machine when you drop the tox into a session.

-Folder init definitions can be edited by the user in the BrowserExt
+Folder init definitions can be edited by the user in the BrowserExt.

-call op.BROWSER.Openbrowser() to pop up a floating browser UI call Initfolderlist() to reset to a default set of paths for this filesystem

 Right click menus return expected menu items for a file explorer